schellenberg/computerscience20/_sources/Python/Overview/OtherInputMethods.rst

 Other Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-There are many more methods you can use with PySimpleGUI, including designing full GUI applications.
-You may want to look in the appendices of this textbook for the :ref:`pysimplegui_reference` for a more comprehensive list of what is available.
+There are many more methods you can use with FreeSimpleGUI, including designing full GUI applications.
+You may want to look in the appendices of this textbook for the :ref:`freesimplegui_reference` for a more comprehensive list of what is available.

 Mad Libs Practice Problem